-Australian actors like Cate Blanchett, Geoffrey Rush, and Russell Crowe (just to name a few) play British so well.
+Australian actors like Cate Blanchett, Geoffrey Rush, Rose Byrne, and Russell Crowe (just to name a few) play British so well.
 In addition to these amazing actors, there’s some outstanding programming coming out of Australia.
 In recognition of Australia Day (January 26), here are ten Aussie imports you can watch online:

 1. Kath and Kim

 You really only need one close friend: someone to talk to, hang out with, and then you two can go off and make more friends.
 There’s one flaw with that plan—if your main hang is your mum.
 That’s the story with Kath (Jane Turner) and Kim (Gina Riley).
 This mother-daughter duo are thrown together when Kim ditches her husband of two months, and moves back home.

 The U.K. may have Coronation Street, but Australia also has bragging rights with this long-running soap being on the air for 30 years.
 And, to top that, Australian actors who have appeared on the sudsy drama include Russell Crowe, Guy Pearce, Margot Robbie, Liam Hemsworth, and Kylie Minogue.

 3. Summer Heights High

 Chris Lilley created and stars in this mockumentary series as three different characters: Mr. G, an over-the-top drama teacher; Ja’mie King, a wannabe Queen Bee; and Jonah Takalua, a goodhearted, but misunderstood student.
 Sometimes you forget Lilley is one actor playing all three.
 The characters have sit-down confessionals talking to the camera, similar to The Office.